Date of Birth7.4.1992 (30)

-2018 (Philadelphia/Bethlehem): McCarthy has made one appearance (one start) in regular-season play for Philadelphia, going 1-0-0 with one clean sheet ... started and kept a clean sheet in the Union's international friendly vs. Eintracht Frankfurt (July 14) ... made his first league start of the year, a six-save shutout, in the win over Sporting KC (September 23); was also named to the MLS Team of the Week (Week 30).
-In the 2018 Lamar Hunt U.S. Open Cup, McCarthy made one appearance (one start) in goal ... kept a clean sheet as part of a 5-0 Fourth Round win over Richmond (June 5) ... for Bethlehem Steel FC, McCarthy has made 12 appearances (12 starts) ... started the season opener, a 4-1 win vs. Richmond (March 18) ... kept his first clean sheet of the season with a 3-0 blanking of New York Red Bulls II (May 16) ... notched a shutout as part of a 2-0 win over Ottawa (August 22) ... kept another clean sheet in the postseason-clinching win over Tampa Bay (October 14).
+2018 (Philadelphia/Bethlehem): McCarthy made one appearance (one start) in regular-season play for Philadelphia, going 1-0-0 with one clean sheet.
+He started and kept a clean sheet in the Union's international friendly vs. Eintracht Frankfurt (July 14).
+He made his first league start of the year, a six-save shutout, in the win over Sporting KC (September 23); was also named to the MLS Team of the Week (Week 30).
+In the 2018 Lamar Hunt U.S. Open Cup, he made one appearance (one start) in goal, keeping a clean sheet as part of a 5-0 Fourth Round win over Richmond (June 5).
+For Bethlehem Steel FC, McCarthy made 12 appearances (12 starts).
+He started the season opener, a 4-1 win vs. Richmond (March 18) and kept his first clean sheet of the season with a 3-0 blanking of New York Red Bulls II (May 16).
+He notched a shutout as part of a 2-0 win over Ottawa (August 22) and kept another clean sheet in the postseason-clinching win over Tampa Bay (October 14).

 2017 (Philadelphia/Bethlehem): McCarthy made eight appearances (eight starts) for the Union in 2017, going 2-4-2 with one clean sheet on the year.
 He registered his first start of the campaign and set a new single-match career high in saves with six during a draw at Sporting KC (July 6).
 In his fourth consecutive start, he kept his first shutout of the season in a 3-0 win over Columbus (July 26).
 He also made two appearances (two starts) in the 2017 Lamar Hunt U.S. Open Cup.
 For Bethlehem Steel FC, McCarthy made three appearances (three starts).